virtual-labs/exp-subnetting-iiith/experiment/procedure.md

 - Fill in the Binary representation of the decimal values in 3 bits only.
 - Then click on Submit to validate.

-## 2. IP Address
+## 2. Subnet ID
-- Fill in the bit size required by the Network ID
+- Fill in the number of bits in Subnet ID for given Network requirements.
 - Then click on Submit to validate.

 ## 3. Subnetting
-- Fill in the Subnet Mask in 2 bits only.
+- Fill in the Subnet ID for the subnets.
 - Then click on Submit to validate.

 ## 4. Practice
-- Fill in the Subnet Mask taking into consideration the subnet size.
+- Fill in the Subnet ID taking into consideration the subnet size.
 - Then click on Submit to validate.